DynamicDyno/dynamicdyno.github.io/_posts/2014-9-1-best-free-serif-font-on-google-fonts.md

 letter-spacing: .01em;
 {% endhighlight %}

 Choosing `-webkit-font-smoothing: antialiased` is usually a bad idea for dark text on a white background.
 It's possible to end up with blurrier text, since the default font-smoothing webkit uses is sub-pixel anti-aliasing.
 Webkit tends to draw light text on dark backgrounds too heavy, so choosing anti-aliasing there can be a good option.
 Typically you wouldn't do that for body text.
 However, since our font doesn't have a lighter weight, this will make it look lighter.
 Note, however, that it will be slightly blurrier, since you're not using sub-pixel anti-aliasing.
-The overall effect should be improved.
+The overall effect should be improved though.

 `-moz-osx-font-smoothing: grayscale` is a similar setting for Firefox.